 Introduction 2

 Making contributions - what happens?
 3

 How much will I have to pay?
 3

 How do we work out your contribution?
 4

 Income and capital 4-5

 Costs we take into account 6

-Examptes of how we work out a contribution 7
+Examples of how we work out a contribution 7

-Care and support services you can purchase using

-your personal budget 8
+Care and support services you can purchase using your personal budget 8

-Care and support provided in addition to your

-personal budget 8

 Mental Health Act 1983 - section 117 8

 How do I pay my contribution?
 9

 Direct Payment PrePaid Card System 9

 What happens if I don't pay?
 9

-Other frequently asked questions 10
+Other frequently asked questions 10-15

 Other information that is available 15

 About your personal information 15

 Equal opportunities 15

 Useful contacts 16